LaMDA: AI Test Kitchen

 With the unveiling of LaMDA 2 in May 2022, Google also launched the AI Test Kitchen, a mobile application for the Android operating system powered by LaMDA capable of providing lists of suggestions on-demand based on a complex goal.
 Originally open only to Google employees, the app was set to be made available to "select academics, researchers, and policymakers" by invitation sometime in the year.
 In August, the company began allowing users in the U.S. to sign up for early access.
 In November, Google released a "season 2" update to the app, integrating a limited form of Google Brain's Imagen text-to-image model.
-A third iteration of the AI Test Kitchen was in development by January 2023, and is expected to launch at I/O later that year.
+A third iteration of the AI Test Kitchen was in development by January 2023, expected to launch at I/O later that year.
+Following the 2023 I/O keynote in May, Google added MusicLM, an AI-powered music generator first previewed in January, to the AI Test Kitchen app.
+In August, the app was delisted from Google Play and the Apple App Store, instead moving completely online.

 Bard

-In November 2022, OpenAI launched ChatGPT, a chatbot based on the GPT-3 family of language models.
-ChatGPT gained worldwide attention following its release, becoming a viral Internet sensation.
-Alarmed by ChatGPT's potential threat to Google Search, Google and parent company Alphabet CEO Sundar Pichai issued a company-wide "code red" alert, reassigning several teams to assist in the company's AI efforts.
-In a rare and unprecedented move, Google co-founders Larry Page and Sergey Brin, who had stepped down from their roles as co-CEOs of Alphabet in 2019, were summoned to emergency meetings with company executives to discuss Google's response to ChatGPT.
-When asked by employees at an all-hands meeting whether LaMDA was a missed opportunity for Google to compete with ChatGPT, Pichai and Google AI chief Jeff Dean stated that while the company had similar capabilities to ChatGPT, moving too quickly in that arena would represent a major "reputational risk" due to Google being substantially larger than OpenAI.
-In January 2023, DeepMind CEO Demis Hassabis teased plans for a ChatGPT rival, and Google employees were instructed to accelerate progress on a ChatGPT competitor, intensively testing "Apprentice Bard" and other chatbots.
-Pichai assured investors during Google's quarterly earnings investor call in February that the company had plans to expand LaMDA's availability and applications.